 - Dato' Mohammad Azlan Abdullah; and

 - 2. Datuk Muhamad Noor Hamid.

-- b) Article 85 of the Company's Constitution stipulates that any newly appointed Director shall hold office only until the next following AGM of the Company at which the Director is due for retirement under this Article, when he shall retire but shall then be eligible for re-election.
+- constitution stipulates that any newly appointed Director shall hold office only until the next following AGM of the Company at which the Director is due for retirement under this Article, when he shall retire but shall then be eligible for re-election.
 The Directors standing for re-election under Article 85 at the 10th AGM, are as follow:

 - Tan Sri Dato' Seri Shamsul Azhar Abbas:

 - 2. Datuk Mohd Anuar Taib;

 - Tan Sri Dato' Megat Zaharuddin Megat Mohd Nor;

 - 4. Bernard Rene Francois Di Tullio;

 - 5. Dato' Azmi Mohd Ali; and

 - 6. Datuk Iain John Lo.

-I also believe that you should be able to comprehend the rest of the agenda and proposed resolutions which include, amongst others, to receive the Audited Financial Statements, payment of Directors' remuneration for the Non-Executive Directors of Sapura Energy, and reappointment of the auditors, whereby brief explanations are also provided under the "Explanatory Notes" for your understanding.
+I also believe that you should be able to comprehend the rest of the agenda and proposed resolutions which include, amongst others, to receive the Audited Financial Statements, payment of Directors' remuneration payable for the Non-Executive Directors of Sapura Energy, and re-appointment of the auditors, whereby brief explanations are also provided under the "Explanatory Notes" for your understanding.